-The GMM strain of S. cerevisiae in this application is YAK729.6 and carries the expression plasmid pAK729.6.16D.
+The GMM strain of S. cerevisiae in this application is YAK1214.6 and carries the expression plasmid p1214D.

-The purpose of the genetic modifications that resulted in S. cerevisiae YAK729.6 was to produce a strain of S. cerevisiae for the large-scale production of a precursor of human insulin.
-Relative to its predecessor MT748, this strain expresses the insulin precursor more efficiently, and it lack the gene for ampicillin resistance.
+The purpose of the genetic modifications that resulted in S. cerevisiae YAK1214.6 was to produce a strain of S. cerevisiae for the large-scale production of precursors of an analogue of human insulin.